jeflem/ananke/doc/src/host-admins.md

 The new system should work now, but it's a good idea to keep the old one until you are really sure that the new one works flawlessly.

-To remove the old system, we take its disks partitions and add them the new systems `home` partition.
+To remove the old system, we take its disk partitions and add them to the new system's `home` partition.
 Thus, entire disk space will be available to the new system.

 Find the old system's partitions from the output of